 Through this five-year program, you will earn an individualized MPH degree and a doctor of pharmacy (PharmD) degree.

-Our MPH curriculum will provide a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills you need to address current and emerging public health problems.
-You’ll complete the coursework, field training and a culminating project.
+Our MPH curriculum provides a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills you need to address current and emerging public health problems.
+You’ll complete 47 credits of MPH coursework, field training and a culminating project.

 The PharmD curriculum consists of basic biomedical sciences, clinical sciences, pharmaceutical sciences and pharmacy practice.
 The coursework is integrated with patient-centered practice experiences and is capped by a nine-month experiential program.